-- One share, one vote - Non-executive chairman separate from CEO - Reduced number of Directors to 15 (vs. 18 in 2018), with currently 1 vacancy - Lead Independent Director appointed since 2017 - Increased proportion of female Directors: to 40% (vs. 28% in 2018) → % of female Directors on the Board in the upper range of the lbex 35 - Protection of minority shareholders and incentives to foster their involvement - Significant resources dedicated to best-in-class Investor Relations programme
+- One share, one vote - Separate roles for chairman and CEO - Appointment of Lead Independent Director since 2017 - Number of Directors reduced to 15 (vs. 18 in 2018), currently with 1 vacancy - Increased proportion of female Directors: to 40% (vs. 28% in 2018) → % of female Directors on the Board in the upper range of the Ibex 35 - Protection of minority shareholders and incentives to foster their involvement - Significant resources dedicated to best-in-class Investor Relations programme